 Mia is learning English and dreams of many things including writing, but her mother thinks Mia can’t compete with native speakers and wants her to focus on math.
 The plot is fast-paced and touches on so many facets that are front and center right now: modern slavery, racism, police, and #BlackLivesMatter.

 Throughout it all, Mia preserves with hard work, an indomitable spirit, a growing command of the English language, an ability to create a community, and a sense of justice that changes her family and everyone around her.
-This is a powerful book that every reader will both enjoy and benefit from! [chapter book, ages 8 and up]
+This is a powerful book that every reader will both enjoy and benefit from! [middle grade, ages 8 and up]

 Esperanza Rising by Pam Munoz Ryan